-If you have Comcast Triple Play or Xfinity Voice, then you must buy a voice modem.
+If you have Comcast Triple Play or Xfinity Voice, then you must buy an approved voice modem.
 There is no way around it.
-Sure it may cost more up front but it will still save you money in the long run and provide you with the new technology and more advanced higher performing equipment.
-The good thing is both of these combo modem options are future proofed modem routers so you do not have to buy a separate router at a higher expense.
-You get both in one device.
-A high speed 24 downstream channel DOCSIS 3.0 modem, and a powerful wireless ac router.
+Sure it may cost more up front but it will still save you money in the long run because you will no longer be paying the $10 a month rental fees.
+It will also provide you with the newer technology and more advanced higher performing wifi cable modem with built in wireless router.
+The good thing is both of these combo modem options are actually future proofed modem routers, meaning they can handle 1 gigabit download speeds.
+You also do not have to purchase a separate wireless router, you get both in one device.
+A high speed 24 downstream channel DOCSIS 3.0 EMTA voice modem, and a powerful wireless gateway for Comcast Xfinity Internet.

-Required EMTA Modem for Voice / Triple Play
+Required EMTA Modem for Comcast Voice / Xfinity Triple Play

 What if I am not using the voice line?
 Do I still need a voice modem?